groldsf/obsidian_check_plugin/README.md

 **Checkbox Sync** is a plugin for [Obsidian](https://obsidian.md/) that automates the management of checkbox states in your notes.
 If all child checkboxes are checked, the plugin automatically checks the parent checkbox, and if at least one of them is unchecked, it unchecks the parent.

+### Supported Lists

+The plugin works with both ordered and unordered lists:

+- **Unordered Lists** - Lists created with `-`, `+` or `*` markers
+- **Ordered Lists** - Numbered lists (1., 2., etc.)

+The plugin respects list indentation, allowing for nested checkbox hierarchies at any level.

+### Settings

+The plugin offers the following configuration options:

+- **X-Only Mode** - When enabled, only checkboxes marked with 'x' are considered checked.
+When disabled, any character inside the checkbox (except space) marks it as checked.

 ### Usage

 After activating the plugin, it automatically tracks checkboxes in your notes.
 Example usage: